CyCLIP: Cyclic Contrastive Language-Image Pretraining

 \subsection{Hyperparameter settings}

-The hyperparameters for the best-performing configuration were inspired from the original paper on CLIP \cite{CLIP} and identified through manual testing under limited computation resources on the Conceptual Captions 3M validation set of 13,156 image-text pairs.
-We trained the CLIP and CyCLIP models on an Azure cluster with 4x Tesla-V100-SXM2-16GB GPUs and 24x CPUs for approximately 84 hours each.
-The hyperparameter settings for all our models are shown in table \ref{appendix:hyperparameters}.
+The hyperparameters for the best-performing configuration were inspired from the original paper on CLIP \cite{CLIP} and mainly taken from mlfoundations\footnote{https://github.com/mlfoundations/open\_clip} repository.
+However, in our experiments, we use a batch size of 128 due to limited computation resources.
+To avoid hurting the performance of our models, we train our models for 64 epochs.
+For the cyclic consistency hyperparameters $(\lambda_{1}, \lambda_{2})$, we used a combination of zoom grid search and manual tuning on a small subset of 480K image-text pairs with training on 16 epochs and optimizing the contrastive loss on the Conceptual Captions validation set of 13,156 examples.
+We found that CyCLIP loss is not very sensitive in the non-zero parameter space between 0 and 1.
+Therefore, we choose a more simplistic setup with both the values as 0.25.
+We trained the CLIP and CyCLIP models on Azure with 4x Tesla-V100-SXM2-16GB GPUs and 24x CPUs for approximately 84 hours each.
+The hyperparameter settings are shown in table \ref{appendix:hyperparameters}.